 Johnson graduated from the Capitol Page School in 1961.
 His parents, brother, and members of his extended family traveled to DC to watch the ceremony in the Ways and Means Committee room in what is now known as the Longworth House Office Building.
 Vice President Lyndon Baines Johnson gave the commencement speech.
 “Not a lot of high school graduations have the Vice President of the United States as the keynote speaker,” Johnson pointed out.

 After earning a degree from Oberlin in Ohio, Johnson graduated medical school at the University of Rochester in New York and went on to complete his internship and residency at the University of California, Los Angeles, where he continued his groundbreaking career as the first African-American student in the surgery program.
-He joined the Navy in 1966 where his first assigned duty was as a medical officer on the USS New Orleans in 1972.
+He joined the Navy in 1966 where one of his first assigned duties was as a medical officer on the USS New Orleans.
 In 1994, he was the commanding officer of a United Nations hospital fleet in Croatia.
 He went on to serve at medical centers in California, Washington State, and the District of Columbia.
 In 2001, he assumed command of the Naval Medical Center in San Diego.
-He retired in 2005.
+He retired in 2004.

 Johnson had hoped to be the first African-American House Page in the twentieth century—that honor went to another Illinois Page, Frank Mitchell, in 1965—and wished he had been allowed on the House Floor during legislative sessions.
 But he believed that attending the Page School helped set him on the path to becoming a surgeon.
 “The Page School is why I got to Oberlin.
 Oberlin is why I got to the University of Rochester.
 University of Rochester is why I got to my residency at UCLA. . . .
 It was all A leads to B leads to C leads to D,” he reflected.
 “If you give me an opportunity, I’m not going to waste it.
 I’m going to find some way to succeed whatever the challenges or barriers are.”